BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 - Precision: Precision is the rate at which the samples predicted by the model to be positive are actually positive, and the value of this metric for the test set is equal to 0.3036 as a macro average.
 - Recall: Recall measures how much of the true positive samples the model can accurately predict and was measured at 0.3297 for the test set.
 - ROC & AUC: ROC is a probability curve and the area under it, AUC, represents the degree or measure of separability.
 As the area under the curve increases, the discrimination performance between classes increases.
 These areas were found to be 0.48 for class 0, 0.58 for class 1, and 0.94 for class 2.

+## **Future Works**

+Since the data we have is limited and we cannot directly predict the director, more data can be collected, a more convenient data set can be created and a model that directly predicts the director can be developed.

 ## *Next Steps*
 - Choosing suitable machine learning algorithms for the predicting.